8 Tips to Get Through Airport Customs

 When you return from holiday, you may not be as excited as you are at the time of going.
 Moreover, you come back brimming with the stories, bags full of goodies, and cameras full of memories.

-However, if you are not careful about the things in your carry-on items that you carry through the airport, it might lead to ending your holiday on a sour note.
+However, if you are not careful about the things in your carry-on items that you bring back from your trip through any of the main airport points of entry such as San Francisco SFO, Philadelphia PHL, Miami MIA, or LAX airport, it might lead to ending your holiday on a sour note.
 Most of the passengers are unaware of what they can carry abroad or bring back.

 If you breach the law by mistakenly bringing a prohibited item to airport security of customs, you cannot claim that you are not aware of the customs rules.
 Rather, a customs official has the right to impose a hefty duty on all the items that you are carrying with you.